SgtAlexis/SgtBot/docs/README.md

 # Games

+Some events are associated to a game, for these you can include/exclude games in a subscribed channel.
 By default, every game is included.

 When a specific game is included/excluded, most of the time this applies for every source (e.g. _Steam_, _Twitch_…).
 However, sometimes _Sgt.
 Bot_ is not able to unify the same game across multiple sources.
 In that case when